Conformalised data synthesis: Empirical results

 \subsubsection{Small dataset}

-Low sample counts are a ubiquitous challenge in Deep Learning, often caused by the difficulties and costs of data collection.
-To simulate a low training sample count, we used the popular MNIST dataset~\cite{Lecun1998}.
-With 70,000 original samples, we could carry out an in-depth investigation of our algorithm's benefits across a range of dataset sizes. \Cref{fig:mnistImages} presents a selection of samples from the 0--9 handwritten digits contained in the dataset.
-Each 28x28 pixel image was scaled to $(0, 1)$ and reduced to two dimensions to enable 2D visualisation. \Cref{fig:mnistSamples} shows the samples' distribution in the feature space after pre-processing.
-While some classes are very clearly linearly separated, most are adjacent with limited overlap.
-Overall, the number of samples is relatively balanced per class.
+Low sample counts are a ubiquitous challenge for Deep Learning, often caused by the difficulties and costs of data collection.
+We used the popular MNIST dataset~\cite{Lecun1998} to simulate a low training sample count.
+With 70,000 original samples, we could conduct an in-depth investigation of our algorithm's benefits across a range of dataset sizes.
+10,000 samples were held back to evaluate the model performances on the test set. \Cref{fig:mnistDataset} visualises the dataset, including a representative selection of handwritten digit samples (0--9).
+Each 28$\times$28 pixel image was scaled to $(0, 1)$ and reduced to two dimensions before synthesis. \Cref{fig:mnistSamples} shows the samples' distribution in the feature space after pre-processing.
+While some classes were clearly linearly separated, most were adjacent with limited overlap.
+Overall, the classes were roughly equally distributed and this distribution was maintained for each data subset (\Cref{fig:mnistClassDistribution}).

 The core purpose of our proposed algorithm is to support Deep Learning generalisation by extending datasets with synthetic training samples.
-To showcase our approach's benefits across varying original set-sizes Train$_{\text{orig}}$, we synthesised new data points for dataset subsets, as shown in \Cref{tab:mnistSamples}.
+To showcase our approach's benefits across varying set sizes, we artificially under-sampled Train$_{\text{orig}}$ creating four subsets $D_n$ with $n \in \Set{500, 1000, 10000, 60000}$ training samples. \Cref{fig:mnistEpsilonSelection} reveals that all four subsets followed the expected model performance pattern for different $\epsilon$ when trained on the corresponding extended Train$_{\text{ext}}$ sets ($\gamma=0.01$): A sharp increase, followed by a plateau and then converging with the baseline performance on Train$_{\text{orig}}$.
+The larger the original training set was, the more quickly the performance increased.
+We employ the elbow method to select the optimal $\epsilon$, identifying $\epsilon=0.2$ for $D_{500}$ and $D_{1000}$, and $\epsilon=0.1$ for $D_{10000}$ and $D_{60000}$.

 Generally, the more original training points were available, the smaller the number of synthesised samples was, caused by more precise (and therefore more narrow) confidence regions.
+To illustrate the relationship between $\epsilon$, the original training set size, and the number of synthesised samples, \Cref{tab:mnistSamples} reports the exact sample counts.
+In particular, we investigated the optimal $\epsilon$ for each training subset as well as $\epsilon=0.9$, since models performed roughly as well on these Train$_{\text{ext}}$ sets as for their optimal $\epsilon$ (\Cref{fig:mnistEpsilonSelection}).
+Notably, the number of synthesised samples decreased as the number of original samples $n$ and the significance level $\epsilon$ increased.
+Intuitively, increasing both parameters caused the confidence regions to narrow and surround the original training samples more precisely, reducing the feature space area from which new samples are synthesised. $\epsilon$ was the single most influential factor, reducing synthesised sample counts by a factor of up to around 20, going from $\epsilon=0.1$ to $\epsilon=0.9$.